Time of Use Program

 Our time of use rate gives customers the choice to pay a lower price per kilowatt-hour depending on when they use power.

 During off-peak times, you pay less than half the standard use rate – around $0.03/kWh, compared to just under $0.08/kWh on a standard service plan.
-The tradeoff is that during periods of peak demand (between 3 p.m. and 9 p.m. seven days a week), you’ll be charged more – about $0.18/kWh.
+The tradeoff is that during periods of peak demand (between 3 p.m. and 9 p.m.
+Monday through Friday excluding holidays), you’ll be charged more – about $0.18/kWh.

 The idea is that by making a conscious effort to shift the times during which you use electricity, you can avoid higher rates and get most of your energy for less than what’s standard.
 By being proactive, you can make the system work in your favor.

 It’s not a guarantee that you’ll save money if you switch to a time-of-use rate.
 If you make the switch, but don’t change your energy use habits, you could wind up paying more than if you had never switched at all.

 For this reason, we recommend time-of-use rates only if you’re prepared to plan your energy use schedule ahead of time and prepare as needed.

 Your first job when considering a time-of-use rate is to take stock of the electricity you use throughout an average day.
 Then you can decide which devices are essential, and which ones you can wait until later to use.

 Appliances like your refrigerator will need to run throughout the day, and therefore during peak times.
 However, you can do many things at night or while you sleep like charging phones and laptops, running your dishwasher, and doing laundry.